BabaYagaMusic.com » Encyclopedic Dictionary » Starving Artist Cafe »

 4. Pour the sauce over the cereal and stir carefully with a flat edge spatula.
 You are seasoning the cereal first because it is the blandest ingredient.
 It will suck up the sauce but leave plenty for the other ingredients.

-6. Cook for 60 minutes total, stirring intermittently.
+6. Cook for 45-60 minutes total, stirring intermittently.
 Many recipes recommend stirring at 15 minute intervals.
-If your pan is deep and heavy, 30 minutes should be fine.

-8. At the 60-minute mark, remove the Chex Mix and transfer to a large pan where it can thoroughly cool.
+8. At the 45-60-minute mark, remove the Chex Mix and transfer to a large pan where it can thoroughly cool.
 DO NOT cover it or package it until thoroughly cool!

-9. If you are continuing your cooking, put the cereal in the pot, mix up the sauce, and repeat.
+9. If you are continuing your cooking, put the cereal in the pot, prepare the sauce, and repeat.

 Addendums